Skip to main content

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Page+7+of+Oral+History+transcript+of+Harold+Stark%2C+autumn+1967">Page 7 of Oral History transcript of Harold Stark, autumn 1967</a>

-Coal was a significant source of the economy throughout the late 1800s and early 1900s.
+Stark's oral history interviews mentions the importance that the Coal mines had on the area.
+Coal was a significant source of the U.S. economy throughout the late 1800s and early 1900s.
 Labor allowed for the mining of coal that would be used to power trains and trade transportation.
-Coal mining altered the trajectory of society and how it progressed, leading to the further industrialization of North Eastern Pennsylvania.
+Coal mining altered the trajectory of society and how it progressed, leading to the further industrialization of Northeastern Pennsylvania.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Wilkes-Barre+Pennsylvania+-+Tunnel+Entrance+At+Coal+Mine-+1904+Mining+Postcard%0D%0A">Wilkes-Barre Pennsylvania - Tunnel Entrance At Coal Mine- 1904 Mining Postcard<br />